-Our Savior provides Spanish instruction to all students in preschool through grade 8.
+Our Savior provides Spanish instruction to all students in preschool and kindergarten.

-How do the school test scores compare to area schools?
+How do the school’s Kindergarten test scores compare to area schools?

-Kindergarten through 8th grade students will be given MAPS (Measures of Academic Progress® (MAP®)) three times a year; fall, winter, and spring.
+Kindergarten students will be given MAPS (Measures of Academic Progress® (MAP®)) three times a year; fall, winter, and spring.
 Teachers will share the MAP results with parents at the fall and winter Parent Teacher Conferences.
 Spring results will be sent home for parents to review.
 Teachers and/or parents may request a conference to discuss the results.

 How can I be involved in my child’s education?

-Our Savior encourages parents to take an active role in their child’s education.
-Our school offers a variety of activities and degrees of involvement throughout the school year.
+Our Savior encourages parents to take an active role in their child’s education by participating in a variety of activities and events throughout the school year.
 Fundraising projects and other volunteer activities provide ways to be visible and give a precious gift of time.

 How is the school administered?

-Currently, our school is run by a part-administrator.
-A volunteer team of parents are part of our Education Committee that provides financial, communication, academic, and marketing committees to support the vision and mission of the school.
+Our school School is administrated by a director.
+A volunteer team of parents are part of our Education Committee that provides financial, communication, academic, and marketing support for the vision and mission of the school.
 Our Savior School is a ministry of Our Savior Lutheran Church.